-This kind of leads, I think, to a slight tangent, which is, “What do we try to accomplish in these podcasts?
+This leads to a key question for us at Apache Health, which is, “Who is our audience?
+What are we trying to accomplish in these podcasts?
 How are we trying to help you?
 What sort of tools do we assume that you have available for you?”
-Under the assumption that these podcasts’ users in much of what we are encountering are relatively adept at mid-level analytical tools.
-Whether it’s Excel, pivot tables, or Power BI, or some other advanced tools for some organizations, that’s great.
-We’re assuming that if you have high-level analytical resources within your organization.
-And highly-developed tools, you’re bringing in outside resources to develop data cubes or other types of solutions.
-Then again, you probably will want a little bit deeper types than some of these, I think, will be.
+We are assuming that these podcasts’ users for most of what we are encountering will be relatively adept at mid-level analytical tools, whether it’s Excel, pivot tables, Power BI, or some other advanced tools for some organizations.
+We’re assuming that if you do not have high-level analytical resources within your organization and highly-developed tools, that you are bringing in outside resources to develop data cubes or other types of solutions to meet your needs.

-The Pivot Should Be Payer
+The Pivot Secret